Beijing X7: Specifications

 The Beijing X7 is available with two power combinations, the 1.5-litre turbo gasoline engine and the plug-in hybrid version with the 1.5-litre turbo gasoline engine.
 The 1.5 liter turbo engine produces a maximum power of 188 hp and a peak torque of 275 Nm.
 The transmission system is available with options including a 6-speed manual gearbox or a 7-speed dual-clutch transmission.

 The Beijing X7 features AR live navigation, IoV, and vehicle interconnection systems.
 Active conversational voice interaction can also be realized via the in-vehicle interconnection system.
 Additionally, the Beijing X7 is also equipped with face recognition function, automatic seat adjustment, and active fatigue driving monitoring.
 For safety features, the X7 is equipped with 17 configurations including one-key automatic parking and traffic congestion assistance, with L2 level driving assistance enabled via software updates.

+2023 facelift

+The Beijing X7 received a facelift for the 2023 model year.
+The 2023 facelift features restyled front and rear end designs with a 1.5-liter turbo inline-4 engine codenamed A156T2H, developing a maximum output of 188hp.